 Up to six hours of approved coursework may be transferred to satisfy the Master degree requirements.
 Only courses in which the student earned a grade of B or better will be accepted.
 Graduate credits applied to a previous degree cannot be transferred.

+The Health Informatics Master program has two established dual degree programs.
 Students who wish to pursue a dual degree must be accepted into each program separately.
 Both programs’ admissions committees will review applicants to the dual program.